 • Accept whatever feelings you are experiencing whether it be sadness, jealousy of others, envy, or even guilt for feeling happy, without self judgement or self-criticism.

-• Honour your mum by loving and nurturing yourself and do the things that bring your comfort and joy on the day.
+• Honour your mum by loving and nurturing yourself and do the things that bring you comfort and joy on the day.

 • Spend time with people who are important to you and can hold the space you need.